 Some reject the opinion that Moses was the author of the book of Job based on dissimilarity of style and content between Job and other books written by Moses.
 But there are common points between the two books.
 For example, there are specific words used in the book of Job and in the Pentateuch, such as the title ’El–Shaddai, “the Almighty.”
 This word is used 31 times in the book of Job and 6 times in the book of Genesis but it is not found anywhere else in the Bible.

 Other modern scholars reject the Mosaic authorship to the book of Job.
 These claim that Elihu, Solomon, or Ezra could have been the ones that wrote the book of Job.
-Still, others believe that the book of Job was created by unnamed author during the reign of Solomon, David, or during the captivity.
 But all these suggestions don’t have sufficient proofs to back them.

 When Was the Book of Job Written?